Discover album cover ideas for your next LP

 Thom Yorke – Anima

-Thom Yorke has quite a knack of coming out with striking album covers.
+Thom Yorke has quite a knack for coming out with striking album covers.
 A previous release of his, ‘The Eraser’, is superbly designed.

 ‘Anima’ easily stands out with its large orange text set against a muted background.